The Child Tax Credit for Expats: Are You Eligible?

 Can You Claim the Child Tax Credit While Living Abroad?

 Many expats wonder whether they can claim the Child Tax Credit while living abroad.
-The good news is that the rules for eligibility are the same, regardless of where you reside.
+The good news is that the eligibility rules are the same, regardless of where you reside.
 However, claiming the Foreign Earned Income Exclusion (FEIE) may affect your eligibility for the full credit.

-If you have qualifying children, you can claim the Child Tax Credit as an expat.
-However, if you take advantage of the FEIE, it may limit the amount of the Child Tax Credit you can claim.
-It’s important to understand how the FEIE and Child Tax Credit interact to maximize your tax benefits.
+You can claim the Child Tax Credit as an expat if you have qualifying children.
+However, if you take advantage of the FEIE, it may limit or even eliminate the amount of the Child Tax Credit you can claim.
+Understanding how the FEIE and Child Tax Credit interact is important to maximize your tax benefits.

 Can You Claim the Child Tax Credit if Your Child Lives Abroad?